BenKohn2004/Reel_Camera_Tracker/README.md

 ## Project Overview

 The goal of this project is to automatically track fencers and is specifically designed to complement the Super Fencing System.
-A brief example of the system can be found on [YouTube](Youtube Link).
+A brief example of the reel tracker can be found on [YouTube](Youtube Link).

 This is accomplished using optical quadrature rotary encoding and a Wemos Arduino to determine how much of a Favero fencing reel has been reeled out.
 This information is transmitted to another Wemos Arduino that controls a servo attached to a camera, which tracks the midpoint between two fencers.